 Look after your cashmere in the best possible way.
 That’s why we recommend washing your cashmere by hand.
 Wash, always inside out in cold water.
 Gently press the water out – without twisting and wringing.

-Place your cashmere on towel, and allow it to air-dry on a flat surface, away from the sunlight.
+Place your cashmere on towel.
+Allow it to air-dry on a flat surface, away from the sunlight.
 Do not tumble dry, unless you want your cashmere to shrink.
 Also avoid hanging your cashmere to dry on a hanger, as it will stretch.

-Fold your cashmere and store it in your closet to keep it looking and feeling like new.
-Help your cashmere stying fresh with a lavender bag – and it will also help keep the moths away.
+Fold your cashmere.
+Store it in your closet to keep it looking and feeling like new.
+Help your cashmere stying fresh with a lavender bag.
+It will also help keep the moths away.
 Again, never hang your cashmere as this will make it go out of shape.

-Pilling is naturally, and usually happens in areas with high frictions.
-Remove the pilling by hand or with a cashmere comb.
+Pilling is naturally.
+It usually happens in areas with high frictions.
+Remove the pilling by hand.
+Otherwise with a cashmere comb.
 Never use a scissor or razor as you’ll damage the fibres and make it worse.

-Now you know how to take care of your cashmere, and it’s time to give your cashmere some love.
+Our cashmere guide have now helped you taking care of your cashmere.
+And it’s time to give your cashmere some love.
 Put on your favorite cashmere – you’ll look and feel good!